 Calling Rangers with Wildlife Concerns

-• PARK RANGERS (303-979-1876, ext.
-170) will only handle deer/elk.
-As time allows, a report of an injured or sick deer will be reviewed and any dead deer will be removed as soon as possible depending on the time of day and availability of a Park Ranger on duty.
-Many factors play into the response time including where the Ranger is on duty, trails, proximity to a truck, time of day, etc.
+- Park Rangers will only handle deer/elk.
+As time allows, a report of an injured or sick deer will be reviewed and any dead deer will be removed as soon as possible depending on the time of day and availability of the park ranger on duty.
+Many factors play into the response time, including where the ranger is on the trails, proximity to a truck, time of day, etc.

-• JEFFERSON COUNTY ANIMAL CONTROL (303-271-5070) will remove any dead animals and advise on any other injured animals, for example, rabbits, squirrels, raccoons, etc.
+- Jefferson County Animal Control (3030-271-5070) will remove any dead animals and advise on any other injured animals for example, rabbits, squirrels, raccoons, etc.

-Park Rangers keep a call log when reports come in referencing sightings and or concerns about animals in the open space and private property.
-The log assists the Rangers in detecting a pattern to behavior or injured activity of a certain animal and can report that information to follow-up calls by staff, Colorado Wildlife Officers or Ken-Caryl Ranch Master Association members.
+Ken-Caryl Ranch Park Rangers keep a call log when reports come in referencing sightings and or concerns about animals in the open space.
+The log assists the rangers in detecting a pattern of behavior or injured activity of a certain animal and can report that information to follow-up calls by staff, Colorado Wildlife Officers or Ken-Caryl Ranch members.

-Due to infectious diseases and calls in the past, Park Rangers will advise the resident to contact Jefferson County Animal Control, and they may assist with any concerns and/or advise to call to the Jefferson County Health Department or Colorado Parks and Wildlife, too.
-If you have any questions feel free to call the Rangers at 303-979-1876, ext.
+Due to infectious diseases and calls in the past, park rangers will advise the resident to contact Jefferson County Animal Control and they may assist with any concerns and/or advise them to call to the Jefferson County Health Department or Colorado Parks and Wildlife.
+If you have any questions, feel free to call the Rangers at 303-979-1876, ext.
 170.